toolbar23/jjui-nvim/README.md

 Files are only re-added if they still exist on disk.
 Non-file buffers (help, quickfix, scratch) are intentionally skipped to avoid various edge cases.

+## Workspace Locking & Detached Mode

+- jjws writes a per-workspace lock file next to the layout snapshot (`~/.local/state/nvim/jjws_lock_<hash>.lock`) so you don’t accidentally open the same JJ workspace in two Neovim instances.
+Locks record the holding PID; stale locks are automatically deleted if the recorded process is gone (or obviously not Neovim).
+- Locked workspaces show a `(!locked)` marker in the picker.
+The active workspace in the current Neovim session never shows the marker because you already own that lock.
+- When you try to open a locked workspace you’ll be prompted with two numbered choices: `1.
+Cancel` (stay in the picker) or `2.
+Open without agent`.
+Choosing the second option enters **detached mode**, i.e. edit-only access without claiming the lock.
+- Detached mode skips agent windows entirely, does not restore or save layouts, and never writes lock files.
+You can still edit files, but you won’t see the embedded agent terminal or have your layout remembered for that workspace.
+Leave and re-enter once the other Neovim exits to regain full behavior.
+- Locks are released automatically whenever you switch away from a workspace or exit Neovim, so there’s no manual cleanup needed during normal use.

 ## Agent Behavior

 - **Placement** – Controlled by `agent_position`. `"bottom"`/`"top"` use horizontal splits, `"left"`/`"right"` use vertical splits.
 Defaults to a right-hand vertical split (`agent_size = 40`). `agent_size` is reused as the height or width depending on orientation (`agent_height` is still accepted for backward compatibility).